tokenly/counterparty-sender/README.md

-The CounterpartySender component for UTipdMe.
+The CounterpartySender component for Tokenly.